 So it may not sound the most pleasant of things to do, but if you’ve ever played an intense game of squash, you’ll know how much you sweat through the game.
 Thus, your palms quickly become sweaty and can cause problems when gripping your racquet correctly.

 Now, whereas many players will revert to using the towel they’ve brought onto the court with them, for many having a towel to wipe the sweat away is impractical given the lack of space.
 So, many other players will just rub their hands on the court walls!

 Understandably, the act of wiping your sweaty hands along a court wall is now unwelcome by many players and indeed many clubs.
 Therefore, if you can resist the urge to do this, all the better.

 If you do find your hands are sweaty and causing problems gripping your racket, look at some other alternatives to using the wall:

 - Wrist sweatbands, for example, are an ideal choice and designed for this very purpose, preventing sweat from getting to your palms.
 This tends to work for many people, and for this reason, you’ll most likely see several squash players using this fantastic accessory – and they’re not just for fashion purposes!

 - Some players use a dry hands grip solution or shield gel.
-These may not work for everyone, but they offer an enhancing shield to prevent your hands and fingers slipping when using a racquet.
+These may not work for everyone, but they offer an enhancing shield to prevent your hands and fingers slipping when using a racket.
 They also claim to get to work immediately, ensuring you don’t waste any time waiting for them to dry.